AntoniaChroni/antoniachroni.github.io/cv.md

 ### Outreach and leadership
-* Advocacy & Outreach Officer at Temple University Postdoctoral association (TUPA).
+* Advocacy & Outreach Officer and Postdoc ambassador at Temple University Postdoctoral association (TUPA).
 2020 – present.
   * TUPA aims to support all postdocs at Temple on a career, social and cultural level.
 I am currently involved to employ inclusivity and equality for Temple’s postdocs, and to foster relationships with PIs for developing social and networking opportunities.